kolioaris/kolioaris/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Python terminal
+- 🔭 I’m currently working on a Windows App Marketplace
 - 🌱 I’m currently learning Python
-- 📫 How to reach me: create a new issue